 a.
 All signs, including nonconforming signs, together with any supports, braces, anchors, and other supporting hardware, must be maintained in good condition.
-Any a.
-Signs must be removed within 30 days of a user vacating a property.
+Any damage to or deterioration of a sign must be repaired within 30 days of receipt of notice from the Building Official.

-- damage to or deterioration of a sign must be repaired within 30 days of receipt of notice from the Building Official. - b.
+b.
 When an existing sign is removed, replaced, or repaired, all supports, braces, anchors, and other supporting hardware that is not longer required must be removed, and any surfaces baring evidence of attachment must be repaired.